jromang/picochess/docs/usage.rst

 Setup the starting position
 ---------------------------
 Place the pieces in starting position.
 It doesn't matter if you have the white or black pieces in front of you.
 Both ways will work.
 Keep in mind that with black pieces in front of you the (printed) coordinates of your dgt-board also reversed.
+You can now start a game by moving a piece or press the middle button to let picochess start.
+Also you can change the default settings of 5mins blitz against stockfish in strongest level by placing the white&black extra queen on the appropriate square or use the clock buttons (for detailed infomation see below).
+Please keep in mind that placing the extra queens only working if you are in the starting position whereas the clock buttons always working regardless the chess position.

 Playing/Training Modes
 ----------------------